 Come for 30 minutes to learn about a social concern AND take concrete action!
 That is ACTION 30 MONDAYS!
 On Monday evenings from 7:00-7:30 pm beginning March 6 we will have a 10-15 minute presentation by someone with experience and knowledge and then DO SOMETHING to make a difference!
 A suggested donation of $5 per person will help us with supply costs and speakers.
-Childcare will be provided on site for $1 per child.
+Childcare will be provided on site upon request for $1 per child.

 May 22: Hands to Help.
 Homeless Intervention programs in our neighborhood.

 NOTE: May 22 is the last of our Action 30 Mondays.
 Thank you for joining us as we work to change the world for the better!